BA History and Theology

 Why study this course?

-• Culturally-diverse city – All faiths are well-represented in Birmingham, with more than 650 churches, mosques, synagogues and temples across the city.
-Outside London, Birmingham has the UK’s largest Muslim, Sikh and Buddhist communities, the second largest Hindu community and the seventh largest Jewish community.
+• Live in a culturally diverse city - All major faiths are well-represented in Birmingham, with more than 650 churches, mosques, synagogues and temples across the city.
+Outside London, Birmingham has the UK’s largest Muslim, Sikh and Buddhist communities, the second-largest Hindu community and the seventh-largest Jewish community.

 Modules